 Besh-Ba-Gowah Archaeological Park

 This museum, archaeological park, and gardens are about a mile from our RV park in Globe.
-They include a partially restored Salado pueblo dating between AD 1225 and AD 1400 and a beautiful garden and museum.
+They include a partially restored Salado pueblo between AD 1225 and AD 1400 and a beautiful garden and museum.

 The Spanish explorers of northern New Spain used the term pueblo to refer to permanent indigenous towns they found in the region, mainly in New Mexico and parts of Arizona, in the former province of Nuevo México.